michjans/routegen/README.txt

 However, it's developed using Trolltechs's cross-platform GUI toolkit, Qt, which is also available for other OS's, like Linux.
-So it is also possible to build and run Route Generator on Linux as well, but you have to build it yourself from the source code.
-I've tested it myself on a Suse 10 system and it works (see building instructions below).
+So it is also possible to build and run Route Generator on Linux as well, but you have to build it yourself from the source code (see building instructions below).
-NOTE: Route Generator makes use of Bmp2Avi which is only available for Windows!
-However, Bmp2Avi is not required to run Route Generator.
-The only thing that will not work without Bmp2Avi is the last stage of the generation process: converting a list of bmp files to an avi file.
+NOTE: Route Generator makes use of a video encoder (Bmp2Avi on Windows and ffmpeg on linux)!
+However, the video encoder is not required to run Route Generator.
+The only thing that will not work without the video encoder is the last stage of the generation process:converting a list of bmp files to an avi file.

 BUILDING ROUTE GENERATOR FROM THE SOURCE CODE
 Route Generator should be build, using Qt 4.7 or higher.
 So Qt 4.7 should be